 The only place that the old idiom, “he who pays the piper calls the tune,” could possibly be more true than in the field of medicine is in the field of politics.
 Today we will deal with both.

 But wait, you say.
 Don’t we now live in the UTOPIAN WORLD of EVIDENCE- BASED MEDICINE?
 Isn’t everything in the field of medicine ‘scientific‘ now?
 Haven’t bias, prejudice, and simply doing things for financial gain all been eliminated?
-To understand the corruption we are seeing today, allow me take you on a short journey back in time.
+Surely you jest?
+To understand where today’s corruption originated, allow me take you on a short journey back in time.
 I want you to meet John D. Rockefeller — a man who, when inflation is accounted for, is widely considered the richest self-made man who ever lived.

 John David Rockefeller was born in 1839 in New York to a mother who was a devout Baptist, and a father who wore many hats, including that of the traveling huxter; a snake oil salesman whose specialty was selling quack medicine to anyone gullible to fork over the bucks (he fancied himself a “botanical physician” and was known locally as “Devil Bill“).

 Since Bill was rarely home and did not play a large role in the day-to-day raising of his six children (including John David), things were tough and the family tended to move around.
 Shortly after moving to the Cleveland area when young Rockefeller was 14, JD got a job as a bookkeeper in a produce business.
-Considered bright, articulate, highly religious (he tithed 10% to the Baptist church throughout his lifetime), and exceptional at verbally expressing himself and his opinions, he had, by age 20, learned enough of the trade to go into business on his own.
+Considered bright, articulate, highly religious (he tithed 10% to the Baptist church throughout his lifetime), and exceptional at verbally expressing himself and his opinions, by age 20 he had learned enough tricks of the trade to go into business for himself.

 Rockefeller worked hard and was extremely successful.
-With his knack for business, it did not take long for him to find his way into the budding oil industry.
+With his knack for business it did not take long for him to find his way into the budding oil industry.
 In fact, you may have heard of his company; Standard Oil.
-By the time he was a middle aged man; between oil, railroads, and shipping, he was literally making money hand over fist (he was the world’s first billionaire).
+By the time he was a middle aged man; between oil, railroads, and shipping, he was literally making money hand over fist, becoming the world’s first billionaire.

-Because Standard Oil refined between 80 and 90% of the world’s crude during most of his lifetime, he was accused of and eventually convicted of holding a monopoly under the Sherman Anti-trust Act of 1890.
+Because Standard Oil refined between 80 and 90% of the world’s crude throughout most of his lifetime, he was accused of and eventually convicted of holding a monopoly under the Sherman Anti-trust Act of 1890.
 By this time, he was also butting heads with the steel magnate, Andrew Carnegie.
-And although he lived to be nearly 100 years old, he was retired by the time he reached his early 60’s, earning tens of millions of dollars a year on his investments, and becoming well known for giving away his money to causes that he not only believed in, but would sooner or later (THINK BILL GATES HERE) provide a substantial ROI.
+Despite living to be nearly 100 years old, he was retired by the time he reached his early 60’s, earning tens of millions of dollars a year on his investments, and becoming well known for giving away his money to causes that he not only believed in, but that would sooner or later (THINK BILL GATES HERE) provide a substantial ROI.

 By the mid 1800’s, a form of natural healing called “Homeopathy” (developed by German physician Christian Samuel Hahnemann), had become a huge player in American medicine, with some sources claiming that Homeopathic Doctors outnumbered Allopathic Doctors nearly 2:1.
 Founded on the “like cures like” principle, homeopathy found itself in direct opposition to Allopathic Medicine — the form of medicine practiced today which is said to be the only “scientific” form of medicine, and based largely on drugs and surgery.
 Homeopathy found itself increasingly in the cross-hairs of the AMA (American Medical Association), which had been formed in 1847 as the result of Allopaths perceived need to squelch the gains made by the Homeopaths.

-Although not nearly as common today, we still see this “homeopathic” thought process in play, with treatments like allergy shots, and on some small level, vaccines (although the homeopathic remedies were far more diluted than vaccines).
-Rockefeller was not only a proponent of Homeopathy (he is said to have actually preferred it).
-But he was also an owner / developer of early biotech companies, which among other things, created medicine and vaccines.
+Although not nearly as common today, we still see this “homeopathic” thought process in play, with treatments like allergy shots, and on some small level, VACCINES (although the homeopathic remedies were far more diluted than vaccines).
+Rockefeller was not only a proponent of Homeopathy (he is said to have actually preferred it), but never missing a chance to cash in, he was also one of the original owners / developers of our earliest biotech companies, which among other things, created various medicines and vaccines.

-The brilliant Rockefeller who never missed a trick when it came to seizing the chance to make money, saw an opportunity and took full advantage of it.
+The brilliant Rockefeller, who never missed a trick when it came to seizing the chance to make money make big money, saw an opportunity and took full advantage of it.
 Which brings us to his plan to commandeer modern medicine.
-Rockefeller began to realize that just like other industries he was deeply involved in (oil, railroads, shipping, steel, etc), the whole of medicine had the potential to be controlled as well —- at a handsome profit.
+Rockefeller began to realize that just like other industries he was deeply involved in (oil, railroads, shipping, steel, etc), the whole of medicine had the potential to be likewise controlled — at a handsome profit.

 This was particularly convenient considering he suspected he was about to get busted for monopolizing the oil industry.
-If his plan could come to fruition, there would be no more wandering “Devils” hawking coal tar from the back of their wagons.
+If he could push his plan to fruition, there would be no more wandering “Devils” hawking COAL TAR from the back of their wagons.
 The pharmaceutical industry would become mainstream and scientific, with its wares (drugs and surgery) being promoted, prescribed, and sold by educated and respectable people wearing white jackets.

 Rockefeller’s Connections to Eugenics